maktukmak/NNMC/README.md

 # Neural-Network-Matrix-Completion
 This is a Tensorflow implementation of the paper "A Neural Net Framework for Accumulative Feature-based Matrix Completion".
-Please site the paper in your publications if you find the source code useful to your research.
+Please cite the paper in your publications if you find the source code useful to your research.

 # Installation
 Install tensorflow.